Eppie-io/TuviBytesShamirSecretSharingLib/README.md

         X = new Field(x);
         Y = new Field(y);
     }
-}`
+`}`

-Class Field is a value in a finite field GF(256).
+Class Field is a value of a finite field GF(256).
 To read more about finite fields: https://en.wikipedia.org/wiki/Finite_field

 To recover main secret you should have an array of at least T secret shares (partitional secrets) with its index numbers.
 Each of them should be represented as class Point or Tuple (byte indexNumber, byte Value).